Contributor

 Before the establishment of the American Museum of Natural History (AMNH), displays at museums of nature, science and culture involved their preparation and arrangement in glass boxes by those who had never seen the subjects in their actual habitat and who had little interest in acquiring related ecological or cultural information.
 From its beginning, however,… Read More »

-Crisis, what Crisis: 21 Notes on the Difficulties of What Needs to be Done
+Crisis, What Crisis: 21 Notes on the Difficulties of What Needs to be Done

 The worst thing about the two dominant and intellectually popular conceptions of the future – either as pure capitalist utopia where private property and technology deliver us from politics or pure communist utopia in which the fall of capitalism and the emergence of communism is inevitable – is that they have engendered lethargy in regards… Read More »